nowshad-hasan/interview-preparation/preparations/database.md

 ##### MySQL

+* <b>What is Database?</b></br>
+A database is an organized collection of data, stored and retrieved digitally from a remote or local computer system.
+Databases can be vast and complex, and such databases are developed using fixed design and modeling approaches.

 * <b>Define SQL</b></br>
  SQL stands for Structured Query Language.
 SQL is a programming Language designed specially for managing data in Relational Database Management System (RDBMS).